WywySenarios/Wywy-Website/README.md

 NOTE: runGetDaily.bat is automatically configured to run using a virtual environment.
 Change it if you need to use another installation of python.

-Change the filepaths of "config\filepaths.cfg" to reflect the respective locations you are going to use. (absolute pathes have not been tested)
+Change the filepaths of "config\filepaths.cfg" to reflect the respective locations you are going to use. (absolute paths have not been tested)

+# Why I used google sheets
+Google Sheets is particularily annoying when it comes to processing data---it's super clunky to use complex formulas on a couple arrays of numbers inside the google sheet, and it eventually gets SUPER DUPER LAGGY when you're trying to process thousands of data points.

+However, Google Sheets is super good at one thing---making it easy to input data.
+Yes, I made the server run around my lifestyle.
+I love it :P